Ross-mc/uman-portfolio/README.md

 # Portfolio Page

 This repository contains the code for my portfolio page displaying the various projects completed as part of the University of Manchester Coding Bootcamp.
+This has since been refactored as a React application.

-The live page is available [here](https://ross-mc.github.io/uman-portfolio).
+The new repository is available [here](https://github.com/Ross-mc/react-portfolio).